Fiat Chrysler, PSA group announce merger plan | DW | 31.10.2019

 Auto giants Fiat Chrysler and France's PSA group are planning a merger that would see the company become the world's fourth-largest carmaker.
 An official communique also revealed where the new outfit would be based.

-Fiat Chrysler and French carmaker PSA group announced merger plans Thursday to create the world's fourth largest automaker, according to a joint statement.
+Fiat Chrysler (FCA) and French automaker PSA group announced merger plans Thursday to create the world's fourth largest automaker, according to a joint statement.

-The board of directors of both companies "have each unanimously agreed to work towards a full combination of their respective businesses by way of a 50/50 merger," said the statement.
+"This convergence brings significant value to all the stakeholders and opens a bright future for the combined entity," said PSA CEO Carlos Tavares.

 The potential $50 billion (€45 billion) tie-up between the US-Italian carmaker and the producer of Peugeot and Citroen cars could help both navigate a competitive market and costly technological challenges associated with a shift to electric and hybrid cars.

+"I am convinced that together with our great people we can create a world-class global mobility company," added FCA CEO Mike Manley.

-The new conglomerate would be based in the Netherlands, the companies revealed.
+French Finance Minister Bruno Le Maire welcomed the planned "50/50 merger," but urged PSA to keep its French industrial footprint.
+The new conglomerate would be based in the Netherlands, the companies said.

 Read more: Electric cars — when will the stars align?